 The context surrounding an unknown word can help a student understand its structure, how it’s used, and ultimately its meaning.
 Struggling readers need us to explicitly teach these concepts.
 With clear instruction, they can draw upon multiple approaches to determine word meanings.

-Sound, evidence-based approaches such as direct instruction, choice in reading materials, and varied interaction (including technology) with new words will help students learn to use context clues.
+Sound, evidence-based approaches such as direct instruction, spiral review, choice in reading materials, and varied interaction (including technology) with new words will help students learn to use context clues.
 There are several types of context clues that students must be able to identify:

 It’s not enough to teach context clues or to provide practice worksheets.
 Students need quality practice with resources that amount to more than a worksheet.
 Scavenger hunts (like this one for text features) and task cards are designed for student engagement.